Why do professional athletes hire coaches even when the coach cannot perform?

 A Personal Growth Coach has received training in the profession and knows how to coach, but does not do so professionally.
 Their skills still remain valuable tools for whatever work they do, especially in leadership roles, because coaching always brings out the best in another person and can be applied almost everywhere people interact.

-Why this MLNP™ Life Coach training is so unique
+Why this MLNP™ Neuro-Coach training is so unique

-As a MLNP™ Life Coach you are able to facilitate changes in thinking (beliefs and attitudes), emotions (resilience and mindfulness), and behaviour (habits).
-To know how the brain works and have sufficient knowledge about the principles of neuroscience is an absolute must for every MLNP™ Life Coach.
+As a MLNP™ Neuro-Coach you are able to facilitate changes in thinking (beliefs and attitudes), emotions (resilience and mindfulness), and behaviour (habits).
+To know how the brain works and have sufficient knowledge about the basic principles of neuro-physiology is an absolute must for every MLNP™ Life Coach.

 Here are a few points that form part of this training: